 We know that there’s more work to be done to increase the presence of women and underrepresented people in the innovation community.
 We’ve organized a number of other initiatives to support diversity & inclusion goals:

 - Alternative VC.
-Our typical financial structure is disproportionately attractive to founders who are women or from underrepresented backgrounds.
+The alternative VC instruments we use are disproportionately attractive to founders who are women or from underrepresented backgrounds.

 - Training.
 Many corporate boards are seeking to diversify, but don’t know enough non-traditional candidates.
-We developed a training for executives on How to Work with Private Equity and Venture Capital Funds, which helps leaders of all backgrounds grow into executive roles or board seats at private equity and VC-backed companies.
+We have built a suite of resources for founders in transition, designed to help leaders of all backgrounds grow into executive roles or board seats at private equity and VC-backed companies.
 This is particularly relevant for people from underrepresented backgrounds who are seeking to join boards and are not networked in the right circles.

 - Recruiting.
 Every time a role opens at Versatile VC, we work hard to source a diverse pipeline, and try to monitor for bias in every interview.
 We promote openings where we know they’ll be seen by underrepresented audiences, and proactively ask our network to make referrals.
 We also run structured interviews with a pre-set list of competencies and questions.
 When we onboard new companies, we discuss the importance of D&I and offer to share best practices we’ve seen from other companies.

 - Community.
 At all the events which we attend or organize, we try extremely hard to bring together as diverse a group as possible.

 - Venture Capital Access Program.
 Our founder co-founded the Harvard Business School Alumni Angels Venture Capital Access Program, a joint venture with the National Association of Investment Companies (“NAIC”), which helps women and diverse entrepreneurs raise capital.
 In its first full year of operation, VCAP attracted 159 applicants.
 34 went through VCAP committee screening; 17 went to a HBS Angels pitch night; 6 attended the annual NAIC convention, and 3 received funding from HBS Angels and/or other sources.